A COBOL Context

 As outlined by Micro Focus’ executive chairman Kevin Loosemore, the ethos driving Micro Focus is that their “customers […] can maximize the value of existing IT investments and adopt new technologies — essentially bridging the old and new.”

 The Micro Focus COBOL history is a perfect illustration of customers continuing to derive value and future innovation from previous IT investments.
-“Forty years ago, Micro Focus had COBOL, predominately mainframe COBOL, and helped in the development of COBOL applications,” Hsu said.
-“Today, COBOL is still one of the largest assets in the portfolio.”
+An idea conceived in the 1950s, COBOL is now 60 and it has grown and adapted and evolved and supports a vast number of enterprises today.
+For Micro Focus, COBOL is still one of the largest assets in the portfolio.
+What is COBOL?

 The COBOL secret?

 COBOL’s popularity is actually no secret at all.
 It doesn’t receive the same fanfare as other contemporary technology; it quietly goes about running the global economy, supporting large-scale enterprise systems across many major sectors and industries.
 Various sources reinforce the ubiquity of COBOL – over 90% of the fortune 100, the vast majority of major banks and insurers, with large footprints across retail, healthcare, government, automotive and other sectors.
 Loosemore comments, “Mission-critical applications in COBOL still run most of the major at-scale transaction systems, such as credit-card processing [and] large travel logistics”.
 Its status as a valued computer language, in a diverse technology market, has persisted.
 One respected measurement, the TIOBE index shows COBOL at number 23 as of October 2017.
 More significantly it shows COBOL as present in the top 30 since 1987, one of only 3 languages that can make that claim over that period.